 Every woman needs to know the symptoms of ovarian cancer.

-In Australia, three women are diagnosed with ovarian cancer every day.
+In Australia, four women are diagnosed with ovarian cancer every day.
 It could be you, your friend, your partner, your sister, your mum, your gran or your daughter.

 There is no early detection test for ovarian cancer and the Pap test does not detect the disease.

 Each year in Australia around 1400 women are diagnosed with ovarian cancer and more than 1000 will die from the disease.*

 Approximately 75% of women are diagnosed at an advanced stage, where the cancer has spread and is difficult to treat successfully.